 The Families First Coronavirus Response Act of 2020 assists small business entities in affording their employees two weeks of paid sick leave.
 If the employee was quarantined and awaiting medical treatment, the small businesses must pay the worker's regular wage or salary.
 Alternatively, if the staffer stayed home to care for a COVID-affected family member under quarantine, that employee gets paid 66% of the regular wage.

 Both of these tax law provisions were extended by the American Rescue Plan Act of 2021 to be in force until the end of September 2021.
-Under current tax law, small business taxpayers can apply for some of these retroactively by amending the filed tax return.
-This requires IRS Form 941-X.
+Under current tax law, small business taxpayers can apply for some of these retroactively by amending the filed tax return using IRS Form 941-X.

 #4: Delay Income - or Expedite It

 Wise tax planning sometimes calls for putting off the receipt of certain revenue streams.
 Sometimes this involves the simple discipline of timing: billing in mid to late December to assure payment delivery in January of the following tax year.
-To defer taxable income is not to dodge or evade.
-Taxes on those funds will be paid.
+Remember that to defer taxable income isn't to dodge or evade as these taxes will be paid.
 It merely shifts the tax burden to the subsequent tax year and buys some time to pay the tax.

 Other tax planning tactics make use of accelerated income.
 Business owners, fearing a future tax increase, might seek to maximize their financial gains before the hammer falls.
 On the one hand, they can step up billing and collections before the tax year comes to a close.
 Conversely, they can hold off on paying bills until the new year or defer purchases altogether.
 This way, they retain more working capital for when they have to file their tax return.